nus-cs2103-AY2122S1/ip/docs/README.md

 ### Find task by description: `find`
 - You can `find` tasks by their description by inputting a search string.
-- The search is case-sensitive. e.g. `hans` will not match `Hans`
+- The search is case-sensitive. e.g. `hans` will not match `Hans`.
-- The searched string can be a substring of the target description. e.g. `Hans` will match `dinner at Hans`
+- The searched string can be a substring of the target description. e.g. `Hans` will match `dinner at Hans`.

 Format: